The Record

 - If you want to keep the letter, save the

-.docxsomewhere safe before you close the tab. - If you re-open the tab fresh, the letter and screening data are gone, and you regenerate.
+.docxsomewhere safe before you close the tab. - If you re-open the tab fresh, the letter is gone, and you regenerate.

 - We cannot show you a letter you generated yesterday.
 By design.